12 reasons you shouldn’t worry about gap year travel on your résumé

 Ooh, don’t go away for long, they said, it’ll look bad to have a gap for travel on your résumé, they said.
 When I was growing up, unless it was a gap year just before university or the year immediately after graduating in your degree, the thought of taking an extended amount of time out to travel was always frowned upon.
 Though the elders in your life may have been excited for you, they were also concerned about how future employers might view this substantial gap to account for travel on your résumé.

 Nowadays, though, I’m glad to see these worries around having full-time travel in your résumé are dissipating.
 There are definitely clear ways to spin your travels to turn them into constructive experiences that you can use to strengthen your résumé, rather than trying to cover up the downtime.
+If you’re struggling to write your resumé in general, check out MyPerfectResume or Live Career to help you build a CV bit-by-bit.

 After this post on why it’s never a bad thing to have travel on your résumé, don’t miss: